sdrss/reportNG/README.md

 	   }
 	   }

-     Test Classes with @NewFeature will be reported as new Features
+   Test Classes with @NewFeature will be reported as new Features tests.